Question paper leaks in Bangladesh

 According to the government of Bangladesh, the first question paper leak from any public examination happened in 1979, during the Secondary School Certificate (SSC) examination period.
 However, leaks have become more frequent since 2014.
-Question papers of other public examinations such as the Primary School Certificate (PSC), Junior School Certificate (JSC), Secondary School Certificate and Higher Secondary School Certificate (HSC) have been leaked in a regular basis.
+Question papers of other public examinations such as the Primary School Certificate (PSC), Junior School Certificate (JSC), Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) have been leaked in a regular basis.
 There have also been multiple university and medical entrance exam question paper leaks.

 Incidents

 Certificate examinations

 In 2014, question papers from all Bangladesh public examinations were leaked but the government initially denied this allegation.
 However, after a few days, Minister of Education of Bangladesh Nurul Islam Nahid declared quick action would be taken against people involved in question paper leaks.

 During the 2014 HSC examination period, the English exam schedule of Dhaka Board was changed due to leaks.
 Other tests' question papers were leaked but no further action was taken.